-• The number of credit inquiries within six months - an indicator of consumer credit demand - declined by 7 million from the previous quarter, to 175 million.
+• The number of credit inquiries within six months - an indicator of consumer credit demand - increased by 6 million from the previous quarter, to 175 million.

 1 This report is based on the New York Fed Consumer Credit Panel, which is constructed from a nationally representative random sample drawn from Equifax credit report data.
 For details on the data set and the measures reported here, see the data dictionary available at the end of this report.
-Please contact Joelle Scally with questions.
+Please contact Joelle Scally with questions at joelle.scally@ny.frb.org.

-2 As explained in a recent report, delinquency rates for student loans are likely to understate effective delinquency rates because about half of these loans are currently in deferment, in grace periods or in forbearance and therefore temporarily not in the repayment cycle.
-This implies that among loans in the repayment cycle delinquency rates are roughly twice as high.
+2 As explained in a 2012 report, delinquency rates for student loans are likely to understate effective delinquency rates.
+At the time, about half of these loans were in deferment, in grace periods or in forbearance and therefore temporarily not in the repayment cycle.
+This implies that among loans in the repayment cycle, delinquency rates were roughly twice as high.